 By request (@Bhavana Jha).
 Here is a glimpse further into my Chile experience:

-Most weekends, and when I am not backpacking in a pocket of the Andes or bussing 🚌 to the coastline, I am sitting in one of the lovely cafes, walking distance, from my house writing here to you!
-While the intentions for EcoMouthPiece preced Santiago, the in entirety of this blog was created and has flourished here in Chile.
+Most weekends, and when I am not backpacking in a pocket of the Andes or busing 🚌 to the coastline, I am sitting in one of the lovely cafes, walking distance, from my house writing here to you!
+While the intentions for EcoMouthPiece precede Santiago, the in entirety of this blog was created and has flourished here in Chile.

 As with every post, you are lovely!
 So have a beautiful day 🌼